-When you change WordPress permalink of a page or post, search engines and other websites linking to that page will no longer be able to find it.
-This will lead to a drop in traffic.
+When you change WordPress permalink of a page or post, search engine rankings would change.
+Search engines and other websites linking to that page will no longer be able to find it and this will lead to a drop in traffic.

-You can setup redirection using plugins and Redirection is one great, free plugin for this purpose.
+You can set up redirection using WordPress plugins and htaccess files.
+Redirection is one great, free plugin for this purpose.

 Redirection plugin permits you to line up redirects.
-It also helps you find 404 errors, and redirect these on your WordPress site.
+It also helps you find 404 errors (broken link), and redirect these on your WordPress site.